MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 ```

-- **uint256 maxSegmentCount:** This is maximum number of segments allowed in a stream.
+- **uint256 maxSegmentCount:** This is the maximum number of segments allowed in a stream.
   This is an immutable state variable hence it is initialized at construction time and can't be changed.
-  By default the maximum number of Segment in a stream is 300 Segments.
+- The maximum allowable number of Segment in a stream is 300 Segments.

 ```sh
 uint256 public immutable override MAX_SEGMENT_COUNT;